iterative/datachain/docs/index.md

 DataChain is a Python-based AI-data warehouse for transforming and analyzing unstructured data like images, audio, videos, text and PDFs.
-It integrates with external storage (e.g., S3) to process data efficiently without data duplication and manages metadata in an internal database for easy and efficient querying.
+It integrates with external storage (e.g. S3, GCP, Azure, HuggingFace) to process data efficiently without data duplication and manages metadata in an internal database for easy and efficient querying.